 Criminals still find plenty of value once they penetrate the networks of smaller companies.
 Prime examples include selling stolen client data on the black market for identity theft, using CEO address book information for scams, ransack bank and credit accounts and steal trade secrets or valuable financial information like communications about mergers.
 Criminals may also take over the company’s websites and social media accounts to install malware giving them illicit access to site visitors.

 The most recent statistics collected by Symantec show that nearly half of all victims of cyber attacks on businesses worldwide had 250 employees or less.
-Additionally, a February 2016 survey conducted by CFO Magazine found that about 20% of respondents with small or medium-size businesses had been hit by some form of attack in the past year.
+Additionally, a February 2016 survey conducted by CFO Magazine found that about 20% of respondents with small or medium-sized businesses had been hit by some form of attack in the past year.
 All told, the average take when a cybercriminal gets illicit access to a small business is usually well into the tens of thousands of dollars.

 Social engineering and “phishing” attacks are the most popular means for a criminal to try to get access to a business network, more so than direct hacking attacks on the company’s security measures.
 These consist primarily of email messages with attachments or links which install malware providing a back door for the criminals to enter.
 Another technique is “spoofing”, where criminals send emails made to appear as coming from legitimate addresses.
-For example, emails may be spoofed to appear to be coming from banks or web hosts, and prompt the recipient to visit a phony (but equally legitimate-looking URL) to change their password details or log in to take care of something.
+For example, emails may be spoofed to appear to be coming from banks or web hosts, and prompt the recipient to visit a phony (but equally legitimate-looking URL) to change their password details or login to take care of something.
 Credentials entered in this phony site by the victim is captured by the attacker for later use.

-Ransomware has become a well known pervasive threat to businesses since 2013, when the original form known as CryptoLocker ran wild throughout the world.
+Ransomware has become a well-known pervasive threat to businesses since 2013 when the original form known as CryptoLocker ran wild throughout the world.
 There are now countless derivations of the original CryptoLocker formula, all of which work the same way; crucial files highly encrypted before the hackers send a message demanding a paid ransom in return for the password to restore the files.

 Why Small Businesses Become Easy Prey